ignite/cli/docs/docs/02-guide/04-ibc.md

 **You will learn how to**

 - Use IBC to create and send packets between blockchains.
-- Navigate between blockchains using the Cosmos SDK and the Ignite CLI Relayer.
+- Navigate between blockchains using the Cosmos SDK and the IGNITE® CLI Relayer.
 - Create a basic blog post and save the post on another blockchain.

 ## What is IBC?